degoya/degoyaActionButton/core/components/degoyaActionButton/docs/readme.txt

 Installation
 Install Package via MODX Package Management.
-Then simply create a new TV with the input type type set to degoyaActionButton and enter the snippet name you like to trigger as defaultvalue.
+Then simply create a new TV with the input type type set to degoyaActionButton.
+Enter the snippet name you like to trigger as defaultvalue.
+If you like you can set a Caption for the Button in the TV Options.
+If you leave the caption option empty, the caption from the lexicon will be used.

 That's it, have fun!